 As you can imagine, I was extremely careful about limiting my firstborn’s exposure to germs.
 I loaded up on hand sanitizer, wiped down restaurant tables and shopping carts, and eschewed play places or other establishments that didn’t appear to employ space age sterilization techniques.
 For a while, my strategy seemed to be effective.

-Then during my next pregnancy, I developed an autoimmune disease that caused my second daughter to be born nine weeks early.
-After everyone was finally home and healthy again, I started to think more about my quest to sanitize the world.
+Then during my next pregnancy, I developed an autoimmune disease that caused complications for my daughter and me.
+Fortunately, my daughter was healthy, but she needed to spend some time in the neonatal intensive care unit.
+Eventually, I started to think more about my quest to sanitize the world.
 Maybe it wasn’t necessary or even helpful.

 The hygiene hypothesis refers to the way our overly clean and sterile modern lifestyles reduce our natural exposure to microbes, leading to weaker immune systems.
 Research studies point to the fact that children who grow up in microbe-rich environments – such as farms – have more robust immune systems and are less likely to develop allergies and asthma.
 What’s not clear is how long these benefits last outside of those settings.
 After all, I grew up in what could have qualified as a mini zoo, and I still developed an autoimmune disease in adulthood.